KnapsackPro/docs.knapsackpro.com/_posts/2021-04-14-how-bitbucket-pipeline-with-parallel-cypress-tests-can-speed-up-ci-build.md

 og_image: "/images/blog/posts/how-bitbucket-pipeline-with-parallel-cypress-tests-can-speed-up-ci-build/bitbucket-cypress.jpeg"
 ---

 Do you use BitBucket Pipeline as your CI server and you are struggling with slow E2E tests in Cypress?
-Do you know BitBucket Pipeline can run parallel steps?
-You can use it to distribute your browser tests between several parallel steps to execute end-to-end Cypress tests in a short amount of time.
+Did you know BitBucket Pipeline can run parallel steps?
+You can use it to distribute your browser tests across several parallel steps to execute end-to-end Cypress tests in a short amount of time.

 <img src="/images/blog/posts/how-bitbucket-pipeline-with-parallel-cypress-tests-can-speed-up-ci-build/bitbucket-cypress.jpeg" style="width:300px;margin-left: 15px;float:right;" alt="BitBucket, Pipeline, CI, Cypress" />